 Turning it off gives the computer more time to load everything correctly.
 It takes longer for the computer/laptop to reboot with this option turned off, but there are far fewer instances of the Black Screen of Death occurring, too.

-If the random black screen issues have appeared for users after a recent Windows update, the cause could be a faulty or damaged driver.
+If random black screen issues have appeared for users after a recent Windows update, the cause could be a faulty or damaged driver.
 Again, Windows Report outlines how to fix this problem.

 They suggest a few different options that you can try, including disabling your anti-virus software and updating your graphics drivers.
 However, the steps for the Windows-recommended solution to this problem are as follows: